acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 Font Size
 It sets the size of the font used in the web-page.
 We should use proper HTML tags for headings ( from <h1>-<h6>) and paragraphs (<p>).
-Font ñ size can be absolute and relative.
+Font ‚Äì size can be absolute and relative.

 Absolute size:
 Sets the text to a specified size